-- · We operate in a highly competitive market for investment opportunities, which could reduce returns and result in losses. - We may have potential conflicts of interest related to obligations that our investment advisor may have to other clients. - We may have conflicts related to other arrangements with our investment advisor. - The Funds are licensed by the SBA, and, therefore, are subject to SBA regulations. - SBA regulations limit the amount of SBA-guaranteed debt that may be borrowed by an SBIC. - Changes relating to the LIBOR calculation process may adversely affect the value of our portfolio of LIBOR-indexed, floating-rate debt securities. - Global economic, political and market conditions may adversely affect our business, results of operations and financial condition, including our revenue growth and profitability. - Events outside of our control, including public health crises such as the ongoing COVID-19 pandemic, may negatively affect our results of operations and financial performance. - We are currently operating in a period of capital markets disruption and economic uncertainty. - We may not be able to pay you distributions, our distributions may not grow over time, a portion of distributions paid to you may be a return of capital, and investors in our debt securities may not receive all of the interest income to which they are entitled. - We may choose to pay dividends in our own stock, in which case you may be required to pay tax in excess of the cash you receive. - Due to the COVID-19 pandemic or other disruptions in the economy, we may not be able to increase our dividends and may reduce or defer our dividends and choose to incur US federal excise tax in order preserve cash and maintain flexibility. - Internal and external cyber threats, as well as other disasters, could impair our ability to conduct business effectively. - Public health threats may affect the market for the 2023 Notes, the February 2024 Notes and the November 2024 Notes, impact the businesses in which we invest and affect our business, operating results and financial condition.
+- We operate in a highly competitive market for investment opportunities, which could reduce returns and result in losses. - We may have potential conflicts of interest related to obligations that our investment advisor may have to other clients. - We may have conflicts related to other arrangements with our investment advisor. - The Funds are licensed by the SBA, and, therefore, are subject to SBA regulations. - SBA regulations limit the amount of SBA-guaranteed debt that may be borrowed by an SBIC. - Changes relating to the LIBOR calculation process may adversely affect the value of our portfolio of LIBOR-indexed, floating-rate debt securities. - Global economic, political and market conditions may adversely affect our business, results of operations and financial condition, including our revenue growth and profitability. - We are currently operating in a period of capital markets disruption and economic uncertainty. - We may not be able to pay you distributions, our distributions may not grow over time, a portion of distributions paid to you may be a return of capital, and investors in our debt securities may not receive all of the interest income to which they are entitled. - We may choose to pay dividends in our own stock, in which case you may be required to pay tax in excess of the cash you receive. - Due to current market conditions, we may reduce or defer our dividends and choose to incur U.S. federal excise tax in order preserve cash and maintain flexibility. - Internal and external cyber threats, as well as other disasters, could impair our ability to conduct business effectively. - Public health threats may impact the businesses in which we invest and affect our business, operating results and financial condition.